SeneGambiaTravel Directory

 Is Abuko suitable for children?

-Yes — one of the best family wildlife experiences in The Gambia.
-The paths are flat, the distances short, and primates and crocodiles make for an engaged audience.
-Children under 12 pay a reduced entrance fee.
+Yes — one of the best family wildlife outings in the country.
+Flat paths, short distances, and primates and crocodiles to hold their attention.
+Under-12s pay a reduced entrance fee.

 Can I visit without a guide?

-Technically yes.
-In practice you will see a fraction of what's there and almost certainly miss the Pel's fishing owl and most of the forest birds.
-Pay for a guide — it's D200–400 (about £2.50–5) and transforms the experience.
+Technically yes — but you'll see a fraction of what's there and almost certainly miss the Pel's fishing owl and most of the forest birds.
+A guide is D200–400 (about £2.50–5) and transforms the visit.

 How does Abuko compare to Bijilo?

-Abuko is larger, more diverse and harder to get to.
-Bijilo is smaller, closer to the hotels and good for a quick 90-minute walk.
-Do both — Abuko for serious wildlife, Bijilo for an early-morning stroll from the hotel.
+Abuko is larger, more varied and harder to reach.
+Bijilo is smaller, closer to the hotels, good for a quick 90-minute walk.
+Do both — Abuko for serious wildlife, Bijilo for an early stroll from the hotel.

 Is there parking?

-Yes, a small car park at the entrance gate.
-Drivers typically wait here.
+Yes, a small car park at the gate, where drivers usually wait.

 More wildlife: Read our full birdwatching in The Gambia guide for all the key sites.
-Gambia holidays guide for full trip planning.
+The Gambia holidays guide covers full trip planning.